d-kozak/mongo-assignment/Assignment.md

 ```

 ## 12) Pivot table
-For this tasks I decided to calculate the average, rating per company in
+For this tasks I decided to calculate the average rating per company in
 * overall-ratings
 * work-balance-stars
 * culture-values-stars